Why are our children becoming more Shortsighted?

 “By 2050, it is estimated that 56% of Europeans will be short sighted”

 Another risk factor for short sight is genetics.
-If one parent is short sighted, a child is 3x more likely to be myopic.
-If both parents are short sighted, a child is 7x more likely to be myopic.
+If one parent is short-sighted, a child is 3x more likely to be myopic.
+If both parents are short-sighted, a child is 7x more likely to be myopic.

 “If both parents are short sighted, a child is 7x more likely to be myopic”

-Myopia control
+Treatments for Short-Sight: Myopia control

 Myopia control takes on 4 major forms – education on lifestyle, Ortho-Keratology (Ortho-K) fitting, MiSight contact lens fitting and varifocal/bifocal spectacle lens fitting.